se-edu/learningresources/contents/security/passwordStorage.md

 ## What is hashing?

 Hashing is the act of transforming a set of data into another set of data that is impossible to reverse.
-As an example, suppose you wanted to hash [the entire play of Romeo and Juliet](http://shakespeare.mit.edu/romeo_juliet/full.html).
-If you performed hashing using <tooltip content="A hashing function">SHA1</tooltip> on the entire contents of that file, excluding the header, you'll end up hashing the entire 6048 lines of that file into `7A52CDA9F04051B0D8263AA61A42531DD27FCE92`.

-Obviously, it is impossible to condense all 6048 lines of text into just those 40 characters.
-This means that is is impossible to recreate the entire play of Romeo and Juliet from just the hash result.
-Thus, we say that a hashing function is a one-way function, as it can only be performed in a one direction, and it would be impossible to reverse the process.

-Additionally, due to how <trigger for="pop:hashing-algo">hashing algorithms</trigger> work, even a small change in the file will result in a completely different hash.
-For example, if I were to change the first line from `ACT I` to `ACT IX`, it would change the hash to `D180AE51CEEFA8EF6D01F7FD54528AC21659433E`, completely different from the previous hash.
+Additionally, due to how <trigger for="pop:hashing-algo">hashing algorithms</trigger> work, even a small change in the data will result in a completely different hash.
 This means that even very similar passwords that vary only by capitalization or a letter would still result in different <tooltip content="Hashes are the result of a hashing function">hashes</tooltip>, so attackers can't compare the hash to try and figure out which users have similar passwords.

 <popover id="pop:hashing-algo" title="A _hashing algorithm_ is a specific type of operation that hashes the input" placement="top">
   <div slot="content">